ronniearistil/FinTrackFlow/README.md

 # FinTrackFlow
-_A Seamless Project Forecasting, Budgeting, and Expense Management Hub_

-FinTrackFlow is a React-based project management tool designed to empower users with budget forecasting, project tracking, and expense management.
-With dynamic UI elements, archiving capabilities, and search, filter, and sorting options, the application offers streamlined workflows.
-Using React Context for state management and JSON Server for a mock backend, FinTrackFlow ensures a smooth development experience.
+FinTrackFlow is a real-time, interactive tool that empowers users to forecast project expenses, manage project budgets, and track profitability, offering powerful analytics and multi-project financial oversight for businesses and individuals alike.

 ---